-This cake is baked in a 9×13-inch rectangular cake pan, which is a great size for potlucks and parties.
+This cake is baked in a 9x13-inch rectangular cake pan, which is a great size for potlucks and parties.

-It can also be baked as two round, 9-inch layers for a layered cake.
-The round layers can potentially bake more quickly, so be sure to check them after about 22 minutes in the oven.
+It can also be baked as two 9-inch rounds for a layered cake.
+The round layers can potentially bake more quickly.
+So be sure to check them after about 22 minutes in the oven.

-If you’re making the cake a day ahead, just cool and wrap it well with plastic and leave it at room temperature until you are ready to frost the cake.
+If you’re making the cake a day ahead, just cool and wrap it well with plastic and leave it at room temperature until you are ready to frost it.

-If you want to bake the cake even further in advance, bake and cool the cake as directed.
-Then turn the cooled cake out and wrap it well in a double layer of plastic wrap, and freeze for up to two weeks.
+If you want to bake the cake even farther in advance, bake and cool it as directed.
+Then, turn the cooled cake out and wrap it well in a double layer of plastic wrap, and freeze for up to two weeks.